furechan/mplchart/output/README.md

 installed you can also use its abstract functions as indicators but it is not a requirement.

+> **Warning**
-This is work in progress!
-You may also want to look into more mature projects like [mplfinance](https://pypi.org/project/mplfinance/).
+This is work in progress.
+For a related project with a mature api you may want to look into [mplfinance](https://pypi.org/project/mplfinance/).